physimals/fabber_core/doc/building.rst

 ::

    cd fabber_core
-   make
+   make install

 This approach uses the same build tools as the rest of FSL which is important on some platforms, notably OSX.
+It will install the updated code into whatever prefix you selected as ``FSLDEVDIR``.

 I don't have an FSL distribution which supports development
 -----------------------------------------------------------